samwolfshohl/my-tweet-app-lacework/README.md

 * DOCKERHUB_USERNAME: Your Dockerhub Username
 * DOCKERHUB_TOKEN: Your Dockerhub access token
-* GKE_PROJECT: Google Cloud project ID
+* AWS_ACCESS_KEY_ID: Your AWS Access Key ID that is allowed to use the EKS cluster.
-* GKE_SA_KEY: the content of the service account JSON file
+* AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key that is allowed to use the EKS cluster.